ELS-RD/kernl/experimental/benchmarks/README.md

 [one](https://github.com/microsoft/DeepSpeed/blob/master/benchmarks/inference/bert-bench.py) provided in the `deepspeed` repo.

-We rebuilt a model for each shape to leverage Cuda-graphs and get best possible performances.
+We rebuilt a model for each shape to leverage CUDA Graphs and get best possible performances.
 In real scenario, we would need something on top of it to handle multiple graphs.

 Model got its weights completly converted to fp16 (instead of doing mixed precision) as it is done that way in the